NadaAdem/Online_delivery_Matplotlib_NumPy/README.md

 ## Results

-  This analysis have three caregories of  city types.Urban ,Suburban and Rural.
+  This analysis have three caregories of  city types.They are Urban ,Suburban and Rural.

  ![This is an image](https://github.com/NadaAdem/PyBer_Analysis/blob/main/analysis/Average%20city%20type.png)